Auto workers' union rolls the dice at Nissan's Mississippi plant

 Nissan has strong supporters on the factory floor, who point to the history of problems at Detroit's unionized automakers and reject the UAW's arguments that black workers are not treated fairly.

 "Black people are doing much better here since Nissan came," said Tony Jacobson, 52, who is black.
-He has worked at the plant since it opened in 2003 and makes $28 per hour - comparable to the top rate for unionized workers at General Motors Co or Ford Motor Co.
+He has worked at the plant since it opened in 2003 and makes $28 per hour - comparable to the top rate for unionized workers at General Motors Co (GM.N) or Ford Motor Co (F.N).
 "I'm trying to save our livelihoods, I don't want Canton to be like Detroit."

 The UAW, like other large industrial unions, has struggled to expand membership as manufacturers have moved jobs overseas or to states like Mississippi that allow workers to shun union membership even in union shops.